atomonouscreations-collab/A_Tominous_Creation/docs/build-log-01-intro.md

 ## The hardware isn't the interesting part

 The base machine here is an extended-height Voron 2.4 with a simple arm mounted above it, sharing the same vertical linear rails.
 That's it.
-Motion systems and tool changers — core-XY, Stealthchanger, the rest — are already solved problems in the Voron/RepRap-derived community.
+Motion systems and tool changers are already solved problems in the Voron/RepRap-derived community.
 No new mechanical invention here, and no fixed way it has to be built.

 ## The actual project: a meeting point, not a new engine

 Planar slicing, non-planar slicing, CAM, laser toolpath generation — all of these already have existing software solving them, in varying states of maturity.
 This project doesn't try to out-build any of them.
 It's the ecosystem software that pulls them all in as plug-ins, so a designer can move between technologies on one job instead of juggling separate programs with no way to hand off between them.

 At first, the designer is responsible for deciding which method runs when: pause one plug-in's output at a chosen point, hand off to another, then resume.
 It's the same idea as a manual filament-change pause, generalized across whatever plug-ins are wired in.
-Automatic routing is a longer-term goal, not what's needed to get something useful working.
+Automatic routing is a longer-term goal.

 Full writeup: `docs/hardware.md` for the base machine, `docs/software.md` for the plug-in architecture, `docs/tool-family.md` for the tools it needs to support.